Redfourk/FileLauncher/README.md

 ## DISCLAIMER:
 FileLauncher is NOT a functional app by any standards whatsoever; in fact, I highly recommend that non-developers avoid using the app until we reach version 1.0 of development.
 All features described in this description are included within the app, but might not be readily available until 1.0.

+## Notice:
+As of 7/19/26 FileLauncher is splitting into 2 seperate repositories, being this one as well as FileLauncher-Core.
+The core repository will contain the backend/server-side code and the original repository will continue to develop the frontend GUI application.

 ## Purpose
 FileLauncher was designed to provide a purely-Python*, cross-platform, file transfer application that only required its own coding language and a few Python dependencies to function.